lisalindqvist95/proj1/README.md

 - __Navigation Bar__

   - The navigation bar at the top of the landing page gives the user a grasp of the website structure and is helpful for the user to immediately navigate to the part of the website that they want to visit, without having to scroll.
-  - When the user hovers over a link it changes color which helps the user know that it’s a link that will take them to a different part of the website.
+  - When the user hovers over a link it changes color which helps the user to know that it’s a link that will take them to a different part of the website.
   - The navigation bar is fully responsive to be accessible on all devices.

  ![Nav Bar](https://github.com/lisalindqvist95/proj1/blob/main/media/navbar.png)

 - __The Landing Page__

   - The landing page image includes a concert photo of the band and logo to let the user know that they have found the right page and to improve brand awareness for the band.
-The logo can be found in the lefthand corner and middle of the landing page to grab the users attention when the first visit the site.
+The logo can be found in the lefthand corner and middle of the landing page to grab the users attention when they first visit the site.

  ![Landing Page](https://github.com/lisalindqvist95/proj1/blob/main/media/landing_page.png)